-This research study is a contribution to a large genre about LGB lives, not only in a broader worldwide context. but also about LGB lives in Iran that struggle to thrive in the throes of a glaring lack of legal remedies and lack of societal protection.
+This research study is one of the most comprehensive study of its genre about LGB lives, not only in a broader worldwide context, but also about LGB lives in Iran that struggle to thrive in the throes of a glaring lack of legal remedies and lack of societal protection.
 It is based on a survey of 500 respondents from three major cities.
-The significance of the study lies in its ability to provide first hand data on experiences of Iranian LGB, and elaborate that how they deal and cope with the prevailing circumstances.
-This research study also talks about that whilst homosexuality has gained greater social acceptance in many Western societies, it remains highly stigmatized, in most cases forbidden and potentially lethal in Islamic countries.
-This chapter pieces together major problems encountered by LGB people worldwide, the emerging and changing paradigms of LGBT around the globe, and the scale of change require in order to progress in the Islamic world.
+This research study reveals to the readers that whilst homosexuality has gained greater social acceptance in many Western societies, it remains highly stigmatized, in most cases forbidden and potentially lethal in Islamic countries.
+This chapter pieces together major problems encountered by LGB people worldwide, the emerging and changing paradigms of LGBT around the globe and the paradigms and the scale of change needed in order to progress in the Islamic world.